yonrasgg/TechNomadiX/_posts/2024-07-01-obviously-agile.md

 The **Agile Alliance** emerged from the 2001 meeting, promoting the principles and practices of agile development globally.
 It supports individuals, teams, and organizations through membership and resources.

-- **Sub-point A**: Individual members benefit from conference discounts, newsletters, and community participation, providing insights into agile trends.
+- Individual members benefit from conference discounts, newsletters, and community participation, providing insights into agile trends.
-- **Sub-point B**: Corporate members receive support for employee engagement and recognition within the agile community, enhancing organizational alignment with agile values.
+- Corporate members receive support for employee engagement and recognition within the agile community, enhancing organizational alignment with agile values.

 *[Reference: Agile Alliance Membership](https://www.agilealliance.org/membership)*